yaelBrown/JavaMasterClass/JavaInterviewQuestions.md

 # Java Interview Questions (learn this stuff)

 ## Not so basic basics
-1   What is an object ?
+1   What is an object?
-2   What is method overriding in java ?
+2   What is method overriding in java?
-3   What is super keyword in java ?
+3   What is super keyword in java?
-4   What is method overloading in java ?
+4   What is method overloading in java?
-5   What is difference between c++ and Java ?
+5   What is difference between c++ and Java?
-6 What is JIT compiler ?
+6   What is JIT compiler?
 7   What is bytecode in java ?
 8   Difference between method overloading and method overriding in java ?
 9   Difference between abstract class and interface ?
 10    Why java is platform independent?
-11  Difference between this(  and super(  in java ?
+11  Difference between this()  and super()  in java?
 12  How to call one constructor from the other constructor ?
-13  what are static blocks and static initalizers in Java ?
+13  what are static blocks and static initalizers in Java?
 14  What is method in java ?
 15  What is constructor in java ?
-17  Difference between Character Constant and String Constant in java ?
+17  Difference between Character Constant and String Constant in java?
 18  Why main( method is public, static and void in java ?
 19  Explain about main( method in java ?
 20  What is difference between length and length( method in java ?
 21  What  is ASCII Code?
 22  What is Unicode ?
 23  What are constants and how to create constants in java?

 ## OOPS
 24  Explain about object oriented programming and its features?
 25  What is Abstraction?
 26  What is Encapsulation?
 27  What is the difference between abstraction and encapsulation?
 28  List out benefits of object oriented programming language?
 29  Differences between traditional programming language and object oriented programming language?
 30  What is Inheritance?
 31  What is Polymorphism?
 32  How does Java implement polymorphism?
-33  Explain the different forms of Polymorphism
+33  Explain the different forms of Polymorphism?
 34  What is runtime polymorphism or dynamic method dispatch?
 35  What is Dynamic Binding?
 36  What is method overloading?
 37  What is method overriding?
 38  What are the differences between method overloading and method overriding?
 39  Can overloaded methods be override too?
 40  Is it possible to override the main method?
 41  How to invoke a superclass version of an Overridden method?
 42  What is super?
 43  How do you prevent a method from being overridden?
 44  What is an Interface?
 45  Can we instantiate an interface?
 46  Can we create an object for an interface?
 47  Do interfaces have member variables?
 48  What modifiers are allowed for methods in an Interface?
 49  What is a marker interface?
 50  What is an abstract class?
 51  Can we instantiate an abstract class?
 52  What are the differences between Interface and Abstract class?
 53  When should I use abstract classes and when should I use interfaces?
 54  When you declare a method as abstract, can other nonabstract methods access it?
 55  Can there be an abstract class with no abstract methods in it?
 56  What is IS-A relationship  in java?
 57  What is HAS A relationship in java?
 58  Difference between IS-A and HAS-A relationship in java?
 59  Explain about instanceof operator in java?
 60    What does null mean in java?
-61    Can we have multiple classes in single file ?
+61    Can we have multiple classes in single file?
 62    What all access modifiers are allowed for top class ?
 63  What are packages in java?
 64    Can we have more than one package statement in source file ?